socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

    :alt: Group filter

 Only these object classes:
-  Nextcloud will determine the object classes that are typically available for group objects in your LDAP server.
-Nextcloud will only list object classes that return at least one group object.
+  cyfrSpaces will determine the object classes that are typically available for group objects in your LDAP server. cyfrSpaces will only list object classes that return at least one group object.
 You can select multiple object classes.
 A typical object class is "group", or "posixGroup".

 Only from these groups:
-  Nextcloud will generate a list of available groups found in your LDAP server.
+  cyfrSpaces will generate a list of available groups found in your LDAP server.
   Then you select the group or groups that get access to your Nextcloud server.